John-Nagle/ttyloopdriver/README.md

 programs, and can be fed into the Digikey BOM system, which will look up and price all the parts.
 Various parts may be out of stock, but every part on that list has been shipped to us from DigiKey at least once.
 Substitute out of stock resistors and caps with equivalent parts if needed.

+## Assembly hints

+### CP2102 board mounting.

+Mount the CP2102 board to the main board without sockets using pin headers.
+If you mount it with a socket, the board won't fit in the box.
+The CP2102 board comes with angled headers soldered on.
+Those have to be removed.
+Solder straight 0.10 inch headers soldered into all the connector holes on the CP2102 board.
+The CP2102 board comes with the needed header pins.

+### Part substitution

+The manufacturer isn't critical.
+None of the resistors are doing anything exotic.
+R3, R5, and R16 are 1% for a reason;
+they're all for current sensing.
+The others aren't critical and 5% resistors will work.

+### Soldering

+This board has been assembled by using solder paste for the surface mount parts, placing the parts, then reflowing in a reflow oven.
+It's a straightforward job by modern SMT standards.
+This will require SMT skills and tools.
+U1 has 0.5mm pin spacing, which is tight.

+Check for solder bridges, especially between pins of U1.
+The pads of U1 are laid out so that solder bridges tend to occur near the ends of the pins, where you can get at them with copper braid and a pointed soldering iron tip.

+### Initial testing

+#### 1. Plug into a computer with a USB port.

+No software required yet.
+See that the computer recognizes it as a USB device.

+#### 2. Power check

+W1 is ground, W2 is Vcc.
+Should see
+4.8V between those two with the power switch on.
+Bottom green light should turn on.
+This may not happen unless some program has the USB port open, which turns it on.

+#### 3. Reprogram CP2102

+If you haven't reprogrammed the
+SiLabs baord for 45 baud, do so now.

+#### 4. Send data

+Send data from Baudotrss or Heavy
+Metal at 45 baud.
+Watch the lights on the serial board blink.
+Top green light should blink.

+#### 5. Check high voltage.

+W5 is HV ground.
+W6 is the high side of the capacitors.
+Expect to see 120V there with no load on the output.
+You have to send some data to get a voltage there, because the switcher only charges the cap after a MARK to SPACE transition.
+R14 will discharge the caps in a few seconds, so after power-off it doesn't retain high voltage.
+So you need data to keep high voltage.

+#### 6. Check current

+With no data being sent but with something driving the port, hook up a current meter to the printer jack.
+Should register 60mA, even into a dead short.
+The current limiter can handle this.
+Q2 will heat up, but it's rated for 150C and it only heats up to 80C or so driving a dead short for 20 minutes.

+#### 7. Connect a Teletype and send data

+If all those tests work, you're probably good to run a Teletype.
+Enjoy!